 Ethiopia has a population of nearly 75 million people, many of whom struggle to make a living from their production and export of primary goods.
 Sixty four percent of the population doesn't have access to clean and safe water systems.
 Fifty percent of the population lives in economic poverty.
 The majority of the communities don't have access to electricity.
 There are many reasons for this poverty, however, the combination of regional conflict and dependence on exporting primary agricultural products are often cited as obstacles to more inclusive sustainable growth.

 Ethiopia's history is full of dramatic changes.
 Over the last four decades, the Ethiopian people have lived under three different forms of government, which include a semi-feudal imperial, a military rule with Marxist ideological orientation from 1974-1991, and a federal governance system from 1991 until the present.
 All of these periods have been accompanied by dissatisfaction, armed resistance and rebellions.

 Arabica coffee, or jasminum arabicum laurifolia, has always grown wild in the forests of the south-western highlands of the Kaffa and Buno districts.
 The total area covered by Arabica and other types of coffee is about 400,000 hectares.
-Total coffee production is about 200,000 tonnes of clean coffee per year5.
-This directly or indirectly affects the livelihoods for over 15 million people in this county6.
+Total coffee production is about 200,000 tonnes of clean coffee per year.
+This directly or indirectly affects the livelihoods for over 15 million people in this county.
 Ethiopia's economy is based on agriculture.
-Currently agricultural activities represent 45% of the GDP, 85% of employment, and 90% of foreign exchange earnings4.
+Currently agricultural activities represent 45% of the GDP, 85% of employment, and 90% of foreign exchange earnings.